 The show never missed a step in its final seasons with these newer characters, however, both given the opportunity for additional in-law hilarity via McDougall’s hyper-religious family and Robert’s development through his romance with her.
 Like real life families, ELR awkwardly yet warmly expanded its ranks to include a new squad in the most natural way possible, if that makes sense.

 4.)
 A logical, timely ending: The Sopranos arguably pulled off its non-ending conclusion about as well as a TV series could without feeling like a copout (its meaning is debated to this day), while Breaking Bad (2008-2013) wrapped its star Bryan Cranston’s arc in a nice, shiny bow, my general reservations of that show’s final season notwithstanding.
-On the other hand, you have shows like my beloved LOST (2004-2010), which was all about the journey, not the destination — mainly because the journey was awesome, while the destination was a train wreck — you have Game of Thrones (2011-present), which is either building to the greatest ending of all time or something way more disappointing, and you have The Walking Dead (2010-present), which has no idea what a beginning, middle, or end to a story is.
+On the other hand, you have shows like my beloved LOST (2004-2010), whose ending was a waste of time, you have Game of Thrones (2011-2019), which is either building to the greatest ending ever or something way more disappointing, and you have The Walking Dead (2010-present), which has no idea what a beginning, middle, or end to a story is.

 ELR is no epic, long-form narrative, despite its decidedly non-formulaic multi-season character arcs, nor was its story ever complex.
 That being said, if The Cosby Show (1984-1992) is a case study in a popular sitcom overstaying its welcome and forcing unlikable new characters on its audience, ELR is the exception to the rule.
 The series never lost steam over nine long seasons, which is all the more impressive given the ostensibly limited nature of its sitcom gimmick.
-More to the point, the show didn’t overextend itself to the point of self-parody or cultural irrelevance a la The Simpsons; it even managed one final (super ironic) bait-and-switch gag before it ended, whereby Marie and Frank sold their house to a married Robert and Amy upon moving into a dream retirement home… only to be kicked out for their long established terrible behavior.
-It was just wonderful.
+More to the point, the show didn’t overextend itself to the point of self-parody or cultural irrelevance a la The Simpsons.

 So, whether or not situational comedies are your thing in this day and age of subversive crime dramas and epic fantasy, Everybody Loves Raymond is worth your time both as a relic of a bygone era — more so than The Big Bang Theory, really — and as an example of the television sitcom’s emotional power before today’s Golden Age.
 It’s the full package: Humor, brains, melodrama, and heart…